Tax Counseling for the Elderly

 Application Procedure

 2 CFR 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards applies to this program.
-Application procedures are included in IRS Publication 1101, Application Package and Guidelines for Managing a TCE Program.
-Eligible organizations are to submit their applications through grants.gov on or before June 1, 2020.
+Application instructions are included in IRS Publication 1101, Application Package and Guidelines for Managing a TCE Program.
+Eligible organizations are to submit their applications through grants.gov on or before May 31, 2024.

 Award Procedure

-All complete applications meeting eligibility requirements will be evaluated on technical merit, capacity to reach targeted audience, their prior performance (if returning recipient and how the organization plans to provide Federal tax return assistance and electronic filing service to elderly individuals in the community.
+The IRS will evaluate applications that meet eligibility requirements, capacity to reach targeted audience, prior performance (if returning recipient) and how the organization plans to provide Federal tax return assistance and electronic filing service to elderly individuals in the community.
 Continuing multi-year applicants will be evaluated on their continued eligibility, adherence to program requirements and whether they succeeded in meeting the prior year goals.
-Continuing multi-year applicants are exempt from evaluation on technical merit during their second and third year grant cycle.
+Continuing multi-year applicants are exempt from evaluation on technical merit during their second- and third-year grant cycle.

 Deadlines